ms-iot/content/en-US/Docs/ArduinoWiringPortingGuide.md

 {% highlight C++ %}

-pinMode( GPIO_5, OUTPUT );
+pinMode( GPIO5, OUTPUT );
-digitalWrite( GPIO_5, HIGH );
+digitalWrite( GPIO5, HIGH );

 {% endhighlight %}

-The pre-defined pin names can be found in `PinNumbers.h` inside any Arduino Wiring project, but since there will be different physical connector pins available depending on the hardware setup you are building for, we've also included a table here to describe which pin names are available for each device.
+The pre-defined pin names can be found in [`pins_arduino.h'](https://github.com/ms-iot/lightning/blob/develop/source/pins_arduino.h) and included in every Arduino Wiring project, but since there will be different physical connector pins available depending on the hardware setup you are building for, we've also included a table here to describe which pin names are available for each device.

 #### Raspberry Pi 2 and 3